dat310-2025/example/README.md

 # example
 This repo is for making examples on git collaboration

 Here is some more text that I added for an example.
+And more on the same line.